linkorb/php-conventions/ci.md

 ### New repo

-Use `.circleci/config.yml` and  `grumphp.yml` of [networq-php](https://github.com/networq/networq-php), change it a little to your needs.
+Use `doc/.circleci/config.yml` for CI installation.
+Change it a little to your needs.
 Change cached folder, configurate automatic deployment, etc.

 ### Add something to `grumphp.yml` in a repository